sathish316/pIpe/README.md

 4. Email, Instant Message, Text Message
 5. Twitter, Google Calendar, Todo lists etc

+### Filter

 pIpe has advanced filters and is not limited to one input and output.

+### Contribute

-It is still a work in progress.
+pIpe is still a work in progress.
 To contribute fork and check out unfinished Sources, Sinks, Inputs, Outputs